Physics Bugs #9

 Owner

 Bug 2 identified as physics mesh faces consisting of vertices which don't lie precisely on the face.
 To fix: generate mesh vertices with half precision and limit the number of vertices per face to 3.
+Use bnum [u8;N] update to make this great.

 WIP branches are max-area-triangulation and physics-bug2